-Dr Qunshan Zhao joined UBDC in May 2019 as a Lecturer in Urban Analytics in the School of Social and Political Sciences at the University of Glasgow.
+Dr Qunshan Zhao joined UBDC in May 2019.
+He leads UBDC's Urban Sensing & Analytics research and is a Senior Lecturer in Urban Analytics in the School of Social and Political Sciences at the University of Glasgow.
 He holds both PhD and MA in Geography/GIScience from the Arizona State University in the USA and a BE in Remote Sensing, Photogrammetry, and GIS from the Wuhan University in China.
 Prior to coming to the UK, he was a postdoctoral research associate in the Knowledge Exchange for Resilience (KER) and Spatial Analysis Research Center (SPARC) at the Arizona State University.

 His research interest focuses on creating a sustainable urban environment by using analytical approaches including GIScience (geographic information systems, remote sensing and spatial analysis), machine learning/statistics, operations research, and urban climate modeling and instrumentation.
 Ongoing research efforts include urban infrastructure location optimization (urban green infrastructure; alternative fueling stations), human-environment interactions (human activity space; urban crime and night lights; invasive species and human disturbance), heat resilience (urban heat exposure citizen science program; Salvation Army utility assistance program efficiency improvement; heat-related morbidity/mortality analysis), and methodology development (3D urban landscape expansion index).